 The City of North Charleston is located in Charleston, Dorchester and Berkeley Counties, in the southeastern part of South Carolina.
 Incorporated in 1972, it is one of the State's youngest cities of significant size and has experienced consistent significant growth throughout its life.
 The City encompasses approximately 80 square miles and, through aggressive annexation, it has become the third most populous municipality in the State of South Carolina with an estimated population of 114,852, according to the 2020 Census.
-Census statistics as of July 1, 2022 reflect an estimated North Charleston population of over 118,600.
+As of July 1, 2023, the United States Census Bureau estimates the City of North Charleston's population to be 121,469.